-Below is a letter for you to customize to send to your senator or congress person:
+Below is a letter for you to customize to send to your Senator or Congress person:

-Dear Senator ___
+Dear Senator ___,

 I want my local radio back because I care about my community.
-Radio is the only communications infrastructure that reaches everybody, young and old, rich or poor.
+Radio is the only communications infrastructure that reaches everyone, young and old, rich or poor.
 It has the potential to unite cities and jump-start new music movements, charities and small businesses.

 Not too long ago, you and I would have heard radio stations competing for our attention with the best programming that they could create.
 Today they are understaffed, automated, and lifeless.
-Some try to blame the internet, but the downsizing of radio occurred before the internet came to prominence.
+Some try to blame the Internet, but the downsizing of radio occurred before the Internet came to prominence.

 your name here